 The Future of Indian Real Estate

-The introduction of the Real Estate Regulatory Authority (RERA) Act on May 1, 2017, by the Parliament of India came as a welcome move for Indian home-buyers, giving them the means to address pertinent issues such as project delivery delays, property pricing, quality of construction, and title and other changes.
+The introduction of the Real Estate Regulatory Authority (RERA) Act on May 1, 2017, by the Parliament of India, came as a welcome move for Indian home-buyers, giving them the means to address pertinent issues such as project delivery delays, property pricing, quality of construction, and title and other changes.
 The act was established with the goal of bringing in unprecedented efficiency and transparency in the Indian real estate sector, which contributes more than 5-6 percent of India’s GDP and is expected to touch a formidable USD 180 billion by 2020.
 However, in order for prospective home buyers to effectively leverage the benefits of RERA, they must pay attention to a few key factors, says Advocate Pankaj Sinha, founder of Right Direction.
 Real estate regulatory authority India website is completely updated with all the recent and upcoming projects.

 RERA for buyers